HoGentTIN/linux-training-hogent/modules/advanced_permissions/050_advanced_permissions_solution.md

 3\.
-If time permits (or if you are waiting for other students to finish this practice), read about file attributes in the man page of chattr and lsattr.
-Try setting the i attribute on a file and test that it works.
+If time permits (or if you are waiting for other students to finish this practice), read about file attributes in the man page of `chattr` and `lsattr`.
+Try setting the `i` attribute on a file and test that it works.

     student@linux:~$ sudo su -
     [sudo] password for paul: